justinthelaw/justinthelaw/README.md

 # Welcome to Justin's GitHub page! 👋

 > [!NOTE]
-> Many of my contributions and projects are now in private repositories!
+> Many of my contributions and projects are now in private repositories and projects!
 If you are curious about what I am working on, please don't hesitate to reach out to me via my LinkedIn.

 ## About Justin